To "evacuate ___" means to leave a place quickly because of a disaster or emergency. Some examples are:

 - In science fiction movies and TV shows, the people on a space ship sometimes have to evacuate if their ship is attacked.

-You can use the word "evacuate" with an object after it like this:
+You can use the word "evacuate" with a word after it like this:

 Or you can avoid putting something after "evacuate":